-A report published in the American Journal of Clinical Nutrition has been making waves all over the news this week noting that organic foods aren’t any healthier for you than there conventional counterparts.
-It’s like déjà vu right?
-Just last July the UK’s Food Standard Agency released a study of the same nature and it was splashed all over the web and in other news venues.
-Many pointed out that last year’s study was massively flawed and I’m sure that train of thought will go down this year too.
+A report published in the American Journal of Clinical Nutrition has been making waves this week noting that organic foods aren’t any healthier for you than their conventional counterparts.
+Déjà vu right?
+Last July the UK’s Food Standard Agency released a study of the same nature and it was splashed all over the web and news venues.
+Many pointed out that last year’s study was massively flawed and I’m sure this will happen again to this new report.

-In any case, the new review adds to findings reported last year in the same journal and by the same research team.
-In the previous study, researchers combed through 162 articles published in the scientific literature over the last 50 years, and found no evidence that organic and conventional foods differ significantly in their nutrient content.
+In the study last year, researchers combed through 162 articles published in the scientific literature over the last 50 years, and found no evidence that organic and conventional foods differ significantly in their nutrient content.
 For the current review, the researchers were able to find only 12 published studies that met their criteria for evaluating the health effects of organic foods and the end result is that the new report says much of the same as the old report – organics aren’t healthier… blah, blah, blah.
 Right.

 Here’s why organics are healthier in one word – “pesticides”…

 How healthy can food grown with deadly pesticides be?